SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - And we need to set it on the user.
 But `$this->getUser()` will not work, we're handling a webhook, i.e. a completely separate request that does not have access to the session of the user who made this order.
 We need to somehow find the corresponding user.
-Thankfully, LS allow us add custom data on a Checkout creation.
+Thankfully, LS allow us to add custom data on a Checkout creation.
 - Go to the `createCheckout()`.
 - Add: `$attributes['checkout_data']['custom']['user_id'] = $user->getId();`.
-- From now on we also need to require the user to be logged in to checkout because from now on we need to link the corresponding LS customer to it.
+- From now on we also need to require the user to be logged in to check out because from now on we need to link the corresponding LS customer to it.
 - Make it required in the method signature: `createCheckout(User $user)`.
 - We don't need that `if ($user)` anymore.